Toxic Free Kids Act

 The Chemicals of High Concern list was first published in 2010.
 MDH is required to review and revise the list at least every three years.
-If you wish to view the original 2010 Chemicals of High Concern list it can be found on the Chemicals of High Concern 2010 Archived List page.
+If you wish to view the original 2010 or updated Chemicals of High Concern please contact MDH with your request.
+MDH contact information can be found at the bottom of this page.

 The list content is the same in both files.

-PDF format, 2013 Chemicals of High Concern List, sorted by Chemical Abstract Service (CAS) Registry number (PDF: 1142KB/144 pages)
+PDF format, 2016 Chemicals of High Concern List, sorted by Chemical Abstract Service (CAS) Registry number (PDF)

 (Note: If you are importing the Excel file into a database such as Microsoft Access, it is helpful to select the "memo" data type for columns labeled "Chemical Name," "Source(s)" and "Use example(s) or class" to prevent truncation of content in some cells.
 If you do not have Microsoft Excel installed on your computer, you might need to install a free Excel Viewer from Microsoft to view the list in this format.)

-Chemicals excluded from the Chemicals of High Concern list in 2013 (PDF: 100KB/5 pages)
+Chemicals Removed from the Chemicals of High Concern list in 2016 (PDF)

-Chemicals added to the Chemicals of High Concern list in 2013 (PDF: 110KB/3 pages)
+Chemicals Added to the Chemicals of High Concern list in 2016 (PDF)

-This is a table of the chemicals that have been added to 2013 list
+This is a table of the chemicals that have been added to 2016 list.

 Go to > top